zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/zos-security.md

 - `boolean checkPermission(String resourceClass, String resourceName, AccessLevel accessLevel, boolean resourceHasToExist)`
 - `boolean checkPermission(String resourceClass, String resourceName, AccessLevel accessLevel)`

 All of them return `true` if user has access to the resource and `false` if the user has not access to the resource or the resource does not exist.
-They throw `AccessControlError` in other cases of failures (invalid user ID, invalid resource name, internal SAF error, misconfiguration of the service).
-The optional parameter `resourceHasToExist` is by default `true` and it causes that non-existing resource means that that no user has access to it.
-Some applications may want the opposite, protect access only when the security administator has created the resouces, then they can use `false` as the value of `resourceHasToExist` parameter.
+They throw `AccessControlError` in cases of failures (invalid user ID, invalid resource name, internal SAF error, misconfiguration of the service).

+The optional parameter `resourceHasToExist` is `true` by default.
+In this case, a non-existing resource means that no user has access to it.
+Some applications may want the opposite, to protect access only when the security administrator has created the resources.
+In this case, they can use `false` as the value of `resourceHasToExist` parameter.

 If the Spring profile `zos` is active, then this provider uses `SafPlatformAccessControl` class that uses Java Reflection to call `com.ibm.os390.security.PlatformUser` class.
 This class is available in IBM® SDK for z/OS®, Java™ Technology Edition in `racf.jar`.